agiza/laomedia/README.txt

 	In our setup an alias for the Wowza 'content' directory has been placed in the same directory as the interface files(/var/www/html).

+The header graphics are located in assets/img and are called logo.png and headGraphic.png.
+Overwrite these with your own image of similar size for customization.

 Use